dagger/dagger/sdk/nodejs/example/simple-entrypoint/README.md

 ## Usage

-Since we cannot copy our local dagger library into the container that executes the command, for testing purpose we are copying `server.ts` to the source file.
+Since we cannot install our local dagger library into the container that executes the command, for testing purpose we are copying local `nodejs` sdk by adding local `@dagger.io/dagger` into package dependencies.

+For example `npm install ./node.js`

 :bulb: Note that final users will simply import the function from `@dagger.io/dagger`.